TelamonPegasus/Qualtrics-API-python/README.md

 - [ ] add support for divisionId to list_groups
 - [ ] add all options for creating completedResponse event handler
 - [ ] make delete_all_responses verify the user wants to perform the action
+- [ ] change completedResponse to abstract the event

 ### Native Methods